 1999 – Caroline, our longest serving member of staff, started working as a waitress at Whinstone View.

-2007 – Construction began on building six Scandinavian lodges and spa.
+2007 – Construction began on building six Scandinavian log cabins and spa.

-2008 – Six luxury lodges and an on-site spa opened.
+2008 – Six luxury log cabins and an on-site spa opened.

 2010 – Rob sadly passed away this year.

 2011 – A wedding marquee was built so couples could have a large summer wedding reception at Whinstone View separate to the bistro.

 2012 – Percy peacock appeared one evening and made Whinstone View his new home!